neighborhood-projects

 Southside

-Wood Pole Replacement Program (12th Avenue)
+Wood Pole Replacement – Wakefield Neighborhood

 Possible Impacts:

-• Some noise can be expected.
+• Some noise expected.

 • Essential power outages may be necessary for safety reasons.
 Affected customers will be notified in advance.